OceanaGold Delivers Strong First Quarter with $255M of Free Cash Flow

 |

-VANCOUVER, BC, May 6, 2026 /CNW/ - OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") reported its operational and financial results for the three months ended March 31, 2026.
+VANCOUVER, BC, May 6, 2026 /PRNewswire/ -- OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") reported its operational and financial results for the three months ended March 31, 2026.
 The consolidated financial statements and Management's Discussion and Analysis ("MD&A") are available at www.oceanagold.com.

 First Quarter Highlights